-England ill-discipline becoming 'common theme'
+England ill-discipline is becoming a 'common theme'

 All three red cards have been via the new 'bunker' review system.

-"It is a common theme, the ill-discipline of England," Dawson told BBC Radio 5 Live.
+"It is a common theme, the ill-discipline of England," said Dawson during Radio 5 Live's match commentary.

 "The presence of mind and that split-decision thinking is missing."